Christophe Berra

 Christophe Didier Berra (born 31 January 1985) is a Scottish professional football former player and coach.

 Berra began his professional career with Heart of Midlothian, playing 146 times for them before he moved to England in 2009 in a £2.5 million transfer to Wolverhampton Wanderers.
 He was part of their promotion to the Premier League months later and played in the top flight with the team for three seasons before relegation.
 His contract was not renewed in 2013, after which he signed for Ipswich Town.
 Berra made 174 league appearances in four years with Ipswich before rejoining Hearts in 2017.
 In April 2021, he signed a two-year pre-contract agreement with Raith Rovers.
-After just over a poor season of playing for Raith and becoming a coach, Berra announced his retirement in July 2022.
+After just over a season of playing for Raith and becoming a coach, Berra announced his retirement in July 2022.

 Club career

 Heart of Midlothian

 Berra was born and raised in Edinburgh.
 He joined Heart of Midlothian on 26 April 2002 from their youth development system.
 He is one in a long line of young defenders, particularly centre backs, to have progressed through the Hearts youth system, including Paul Ritchie and Alan McLaren.

 After impressive performances in the youth and Under-21 teams, Berra made his first team debut on 30 November 2003 as a substitute in a 2–1 defeat at Dundee United.
 He made only a handful of further appearances during the remainder of the 2003–04 season, but continued his development over the following campaigns, becoming an important member of the first-team squad.

 He scored in a 2–0 victory against Kilmarnock in season 2005–06 which aided the Tynecastle club's push towards UEFA Champions League qualification.
 That season also saw him gain a Scottish Cup winner's medal after being a non-playing substitute in the 2006 Scottish Cup Final win against Gretna.

 In July 2006, Berra signed a five-year deal with Hearts, before going on to play in the club's European ties in Champions League qualifiers and the UEFA Cup during a season that saw the club finish fourth.
 The following season, he became the youngest captain in the SPL after the departure of the previous Hearts captain Craig Gordon to Sunderland in August 2007.